 b) See what posts are not getting enough traffic, link to them from other posts, do guest posts linking to them and promote them again on social media.

-c) Change the keywords your are targeting – Imagine you created a great post and you are targeting keywords that are really competitive.
-After a few months you get nowhere.
+c) Change the keywords you are targeting – Imagine you created a great post and you are targeting keywords that are really competitive.
+After a few months, you get nowhere.
 You do a search for those keywords and you are nowhere to be seen.
 How about reconsidering the keywords you are chasing and go for easier keywords to rank on.

 6. Write Popular Content